bangadang/stackIT/FS25/Dataengineering.md

 ### Sharding
 - different data on different nodes
 - by distributiong increasing data volumes on different nodes can enhance the performance
+- different users are accessing different parts of the dataset
+- there is no ideal distribution of data, it should be distributed to query needs
+- vertical shards: columns are split ont
 ### Replication
 - the same data is on different nodes
 - it helps in case of errors and failures
-- replication is mostly used tog
+- replication is mostly used together with sharding
 ## consistent hashing

 # NoSQL